 San Francisco Foundation/Nomadic Press Literary Award

 The SFF/Nomadic Press Literary Awards offer 10 winning writers $5,000 per recipient for outstanding work in poetry, fiction, and non-fiction.
 In its inaugural year in 2021, 20 writers were awarded $5,000 each.
-See past awardees section below.
-Submissions for the 2022 Literary Awards have closed.
+See the past awardees section below.

 Josiah Luis Alderete

 About Our Donor: Joseph Henry Jackson